 What is the best time to visit Indonesia?
-Here is an overview from our destination experts about when to go to this country of 1000 islands.
+Here is an overview from our destination experts about the ideal season for your Indonesia travel plan.

 The climate of Indonesia is unlike other Asian countries.
 Most of the islands have an equatorial climate.
 Indonesia is characterized by two seasons, the dry season and the rainy season, however, this varies on each of the 17,000 islands, which means you can travel to Indonesia almost all the year around!